 Suppliers will not utilize subcontractors in the manufacturing of FOTL’s products or components without FOTL’s prior written approval and only after the subcontractor has agreed in writing to comply with this Code of Conduct.

 Suppliers will comply with all applicable customs laws and establish and maintain programs to safeguard against the illegal transshipment of products.

 Suppliers will maintain security procedures to guard against the introduction of non-manifested cargo (e.g., drugs and other contraband) into shipments of FOTL’s products, including, but not limited to, compliance with Customs-Trade Partnership Against Terrorism (C-TPAT) requirements for shipments to the United States.

 Suppliers will post this Code of Conduct in a conspicuous location accessible to all employees and visitors (in the appropriate local language and the appropriate language for migrant workers that make up more than 10% of the workforce).
 Suppliers will communicate and train all workers annually concerning the elements of this Code of Conduct.

 Suppliers will maintain complete and accurate records with respect to each of the elements of this Code of Conduct to allow for verification of compliance.

-To report suspected violations of the Code of Conduct, contact the Corporation’s Corporate Social Responsibility department at +1-270-935-2588, or email at firstname.lastname@example.org.
-We strictly prohibit any retaliation against persons that report violations of this Code of Conduct or assist or participate in any manner in any investigation of possible violations of this Code of Conduct.
-Any retaliation should be reported to the Corporation as outlined above.
+To report suspected violations of the Code of Conduct, contact the FOTL’s Corporate Social Responsibility department at +1-270-935-2588, or email at email@example.com.
+We strictly prohibit any retaliation against persons who report violations of this Code of Conduct or assist or participate in any manner in any investigation of possible violations of this Code of Conduct or assist or participate in any manner in any investigation of possible violations of this Code of Conduct.
+Any retaliation should be reported to FOTL as outlined above.